Sentinel-One/vsmon-scanner/README.md

 ## Credits
 * This open-source project is backed by [SentinelOne](https://www.sentinelone.com/blog/)
+* Project license could be found under [License file](License.md)

-See more details about msvsmon.exe in the blog post:
+See more details about msvsmon.exe in the [blog post](https://labs.sentinelone.com/misusing-msvsmon-and-the-windows-remote-debugger/)